SobranDM/foundryvtt-wwn/README.md

 * Visual indicator of health/strain percentage
 * Auto-populate monster saves
 * Automatically calculates movement rates based on Readied/Stowed values
-    * This mostly follows the values from the book, but uses a formula.
-As a result, you can do things that technically aren't allowed RAW, such as carrying 4 Readied items over your max and still moving at full speed so long as your Stowed value is 8 or more points under maximum.
     * This can be disabled in Tweaks.
 Currently this only enables manual entering of Exploration Movement Rate, from which the others will still be calculated.
 This will be changed later.
 * Adds Attribute/Skill bonuses to hit rolls and Attribute bonus to damage rolls